 To the extent that these borrowings did not exceed the net assets of these operations, foreign currency differences arising on the translation of these borrowings were recognised in other comprehensive income and accumulated in the foreign currency translation reserve.
 Any remaining differences were recognised in profit or loss.
-If these operations were to be disposed of (in full or in part), the relevant amount in the foreign currency translation reserve as part of the gain or loss on disposal.
+If these operations were to be disposed of (in full or in part), the relevant amount in the foreign currency translation reserve would be transferred to profit or loss as part of the gain or loss on disposal.